 If the voltage at the DC input terminals exceeds 16.5V for 12V versions or 33V for 24V versions, the inverter will be shut down temporarily.
-Buzzer alarm will be sounded.
-The GREEN "Power ON" LED (2) will remain lighted.
-The GREEN indicator light on the GFCI will be OFF.
+The Status LED (2) will turn ORANGE and there will be buzzer alarm.
 The unit will be reset automatically when the voltage drops down to < 16.5V for 12V versions and to < 33V for 24V versions.